forcedotcom/cli/releasenotes/README.md

 ## 2.9.8 (Sept 20, 2023) [stable-rc]

-* NEW: The cli now shows a warning when the version of a core or JIT plugin is out of sync with what was shipped with your installed cli.
+* NEW: The CLI now shows a warning when the version of a core or JIT plugin is out of sync with what was shipped with your installed cli.

 * NEW: JIT plugins now respect a lock file during install.
 This will prevent JIT plugins from installing dependencies that are newer than what they were shipped and tested with.